-In laboratory conditions, the neonicotinoids thiamethoxam and fipronil at sub-lethal doses decreased the olfactory memory of bees.
+In laboratory conditions, the neonicotinoid thiamethoxam and fipronil at sub-lethal doses decreased the olfactory memory of bees.
 Honeybees were unable to discriminate between a known and an unknown odorant.
-Fipronil-treated bees also spent more time immobile (Aliouane et al, 2009).
+Fiproniltreated bees also spent more time immobile (Aliouane et al, 2009).